dnndev/xmp-docs/tutorials/5_displaying-feedback-form-data.md

 category: Tutorials
 context: all
 summary: >-
-  This tutorial assumes you have successfully completed [Tutorial Four "Saving Data From The Feedback Form"](./4_saving-feedback-form-data.md).
+  This tutorial assumes you have successfully completed Tutorial Four "Saving Data From The Feedback Form".
+In the last tutorial, we modified our feedback form so that it now saves data to the database.
+Now we'll create a template to display that data.
+1. In Tutorial 3 and 4, we used the **FormView** module.
+  This is useful if we just want to display a form.
+However, since we'll be displaying the data from that form as well, we'll need to use the main XMod Pro module.
+So, open a page on your site and place an XMod Pro module instance on that page, configuring it to use the "Feedback Form" form.
+2. Ensure you're logged-in as Host or SuperUser.
+3. We're going to create a new template.
+So, from the Actions menu, select **Manage Templates**.
 keywords:
   - display
   - form